 Alicia Augello Cook, known by the pseudonym Alicia Keys, is an American singer, songwriter, record producer, and actress.
 Keys released her debut album with J Records, having had previous record deals first with Columbia and then Arista Records.
 Keys' debut album, Songs in A Minor, was a commercial success, selling over 12 million copies worldwide.
 She became the best-selling new artist and best-selling R&B artist of 2001.
 The album earned Keys five Grammy Awards in 2002, including Best New Artist and Song of the Year for "Fallin'" becoming the second American recording artist to win five Grammys in one night.
 Her second studio album, The Diary of Alicia Keys, was released in 2003 and was ...more on Wikipedia

-Birthplace: Hell's Kitchen, New York City, New York, United States of America
+Birthplace: Hell's Kitchen, New York City, USA, New York

 Dame Elizabeth Rosemond "Liz" Taylor, DBE was a British-born American actress.
 From her early years as a child star with MGM, she became one of the great screen actresses of Hollywood's Golden Age.
 As one of the world's most famous film stars, Taylor was recognized for her acting ability and for her glamorous lifestyle, beauty, and distinctive dark blue eyes, which famously appeared to be violet.
 National Velvet was Taylor's first success, and she starred in Father of the Bride, A Place in the Sun, Giant, Cat on a Hot Tin Roof, and Suddenly, Last Summer.
 She won the Academy Award for Best Actress for BUtterfield 8, played the title role in Cleopatra, and married her co-star Richard Burton. ...more on Wikipedia